coomar2841/image-chooser-library/README.md

 4. Works on most(99%) of the phones/os versions.
 5. Similar code base to implement irrespective of Android version of device.

+## Version 1.2.8
+1. Fixed image pickup from the Drive app

 ## Version 1.2.7
 1. Added exception when Activity not found
 2. Fixed problems with fetching uncached photos/videos from Google photos app